marktoda/superchain-actions/SPEC.md

         // Execute the primary action.
         bool success = _executeCall(cCall.target, cCall.callData);

-        // Dispatch the next onion layer based on the outcome. if (success && cCall.onSuccessData.length > 0) {
+        // Dispatch the next action based on the outcome. if (success && cCall.onSuccessData.length > 0) {
             // If onSuccess branch exists, decode and send the next call. messenger.sendMessage(